 Numerous Crashes Reported On Slick Westchester Roadways

-Numerous motor vehicle crashes have been reported in the Lower Hudson Valley on Sunday afternoon amid the latest winter storm to hit the area.
+Numerous motor vehicle crashes have been reported in Westchester and Rockland Sunday afternoon amid the latest winter storm to hit the area.
 A pickup truck overturned on eastbound I-287 in White Plains, landing on the side of the roadway just after noon.

 Comments